 To my fellow Sunday school teachers and those working hard to see our Children’s ministry grow (and to those out in Internet land that may be going through something similar), the pain and the situations you are dealing with is simply the enemy of our souls trying to knock you from continuing the Lord’s work.
 The adversary attempted to keep Peter and the gang in prison and that did not work.
 Now, the adversary is just trying to attack us physically, and that will not work either.

 But, and as hard as this is because I know it’s been a painfully rough time for all of us, like Peter and the apostles, we should rejoice.
 Rejoice because whatever we are doing is enough to get the attention of the enemy and warrant attacks to stop it.
-Rejoice because the seeds we have been and will be planting in the hearts of these children will grow nice and strong for Christ.
+Praise His name because the seeds we have been and will be planting in the hearts of these children will grow nice and strong for Christ.
 Rejoice because we are counted worthy to suffer for Him.